jackgray/narc_arch/docs/source/preprocessing.rst

 MRI Data
 ---------
+# Stages

+Collection -> XNAT
     After collection, MRI data is pushed from the scanning console to a central XNAT database managed by the institute.

     Daily checks should be performed by the private lab server to detect when new data is available on XNAT.

+XNAT -> Private Lab Server
     When new data is detected, a download service will be triggered to download the data, rename, organize, and store according to BIDS criteria.

-dcm2bids or dcm2niix should be performed on XNAT server automatically to mitigate high I/O load during download of uncompressed DICOM data
+    dcm2bids or dcm2niix should be performed on XNAT server prior to downloading to mitigate high I/O load during download of uncompressed DICOM data

+nipreps/fmriprep
     Once the new session is downloaded, further processing steps will be triggered.
         -   fmriprep
         -   abcd

+Additional Processing
     Once preprocessing is complete, a slack notification will be sent, and additional processing automations can be performed.